ellysh/video-game-bots/GLOSSARY.md

 Driver is a computer program that operates or controls a particular type of device that is attached to a computer. <a href="https://en.wikipedia.org/wiki/Device_driver">Read more</a>

+## Pointer

+Pointer is a programming language object, whose value refers to (or "points to") another value stored elsewhere in the computer memory using its address. <a href="https://en.wikipedia.org/wiki/Pointer_%28computer_programming%29">Read more</a>

 ## FPS

 First-person shooter (FPS) is a video game genre centered on gun and projectile weapon-based combat through a first-person perspective; that is, the player experiences the action through the eyes of the protagonist. <a href="https://en.wikipedia.org/wiki/First-person_shooter">Read more</a>